Cauliflower Parmesan

 4. While the fennel roasts, wrap your fish in parchment packets.
 Cut a piece of parchment 2-3x as large as your fish filet.
 Place the filet in the middle and bring the two longer ends together and fold down.
 Fold up the remaining sides.

 5. Add the fish on top of the veggies and cook until it flakes easily.
 This will take slightly longer if you’re cooking the fish from frozen.
-(I check the fish after 10 minutes if thawed, or after 15-18 minutes if frozen.
+(If using thawed, check the fish after 10 minutes; if using frozen, check after 15-18 minutes.
 Open up one parchment packet and try to flake the fish with a fork.
 If it comes apart easily, it’s done.)

 6. While the veggies and fish are roasting, prep your toppings.
-Set aside.
+Set aside until ready to eat.

 7. Mince the garlic.
-Combine with 2 Tbsp of butter and heat in the microwave for 30 seconds to a minute until the butter is liquid.
+Combine with 2 Tbsp of butter and heat in the microwave for 30 seconds or until the butter is just liquid.
 Add a pinch of salt and stir.
 Set aside.

 8. Remove the sheet pan from the oven and carefully open the parchment packets.
 Discard the paper and the water that’s collected in the packets while the fish cooked.